Little Bo-Peep: Origins and history

 The phrase "to play bo peep" was in use from the 14th century to refer to the punishment of being stood in a pillory.
-For example, in 1364, an ale-wife, Alice Causton, was convicted of giving short measure, for which crime she had to "play bo peep thorowe a pillery".
-Andrew Boorde uses the same phrase in 1542, "And evyll bakers, the which doth nat make good breade of whete, but wyl myngle other corne with whete, or do nat order and season hit, gyving good wegght, I would they myghte play bo peep throwe a pyllery".
+For example, in 1364, an alewife, Alice Causton, was convicted of giving short measure, for which crime she had to "play bo peep thorowe a pillery".
+Andrew Boorde uses the same phrase in 1542:

+"And evyll bakers, the which doth nat make good breade of whete, but wyl myngle other corne with whete, or do nat order and season hit, gyving good wegght, I would they myghte play bo peep throwe a pyllery."

+And evil bakers—those who do not make good bread from wheat, but instead mingle other grains with wheat, or do not sort and season it, giving it a good weight—I wish they could play bo-peep through a pillory.

 Nevertheless, connections with sheep are early; a fifteenth-century ballad includes the lines: "Halfe England ys nowght now but shepe // In every corner they play boe-peep".